bemson/subetha-client-wi/README.md

 The winfo object of the current window, when actively monitoring a network.
 Otherwise, when inactive, this is a `null` reference.

-#### winfos@network
+#### winfos@url

-A string reflecting the last/currently active network.
-This property is used when calling `winfos.start()` with no arguments.
+A string reflecting the last/currently active (bridge) url.
+This property is used when calling `winfos.start()` with no arguments, and updated when called with arguments.

 #### winfos@unsupported

 A boolean indicating when the WI plugin can not work with the given docuemnt.

 This property should be considered _read-only_ and is set during plugin initialization.
-The property is `false` (i.e., WI is unsupported) for iframed documents.
+The value will be `false` for iframed documents.

 ## Installation